Notes on the Geography of Laos: Houayxay

 Houayxai, variously transliterated, is the Laotian port of entry for travellers coming from Chiang Rai, Thailand.
+We're heading downstream on the Mekong.

 Looking the other way.
 The taller white building, with the satellite dish, is a hotel.